JM Barrie's Birthplace

 Barrie's older brother David died in a skating accident when James was just 6 years old, and the tragedy affected Barrie's mother deeply.
 The young James tried to bring his mother out of her inconsolable despair by dressing as David and even learning to whistle like his elder brother.
 David was always 'the boy who wouldn't grow up' to his mother, and the family's heartbreak created the idea for Peter Pan and the Lost Boys.

-The character of Peter Pan first appeared in a 1902 noel entitled The Little White Bird.
+The character of Peter Pan first appeared in a 1902 novel entitled The Little White Bird.
 This was followed by a stage play in 1904 called 'Peter Pan; or, The Boy Who Wouldn't Grow Up', and finally in 1911 by a novel based on the play called 'Peter and Wendy'.
-Barrie's enduring character of Peter Pan has appeared in numerous films, and is remembered most famously by a statue in Kensington Gardens, near Barrie's London home.
+Barrie's enduring character of Peter Pan has appeared in numerous films and is remembered most famously by a statue in Kensington Gardens, near Barrie's London home.

 Though the ground floor of the house has been altered, the upper floor rooms have been restored to look as they would have done during Barrie's childhood.
 There are also numerous personal items from later in his life when he became a celebrated writer.
 Objects include the cradle where the infant Barrie slept, and his christening robes (used by his nine brothers and sisters and loaned out to others in the parish).